Raimo History, Family Crest & Coats of Arms

 - Arthur F. "Art" Raimo (1916-2001), American head college football coach, inducted into the Pennsylvania Sports Hall of Fame (1980)

-- Vincent A. Raimo, American Democrat politician, Candidate for New York State Assembly 22nd District, 2000
+- Vincent A. Raimo, American Democratic Party politician, Candidate for New York State Assembly 22nd District, 2000

 - Joseph Raimo Jr., American Republican politician, Presidential Elector for New Jersey, 1972